the Treasures of Rome: More than thousand FREE PHOTOS OF ROME

 The interior of the church is in the Gothic style, it has three naves, divided by twelve antique marble pillars; the pavement is composed of different hard stones.
 There are two ancient pulpits, and an old pontifical marble seat in the choir: also an image of the Virgin, which was brought from Greece.
 The great altar is isolated, and decorated with a canopy sustained by four pillars of Egyptian granite, and an antique urn, likewise of red granite.

-On the square before this church is a fine fountain, and the
+On the square before this church is a fine fountain, and the Temple of Vesta, now Church of St. Mary of the Sun.

 This is supposed to be the temple of Vesta, built by Numa Pompilius, on the shore of the Tiber, and which, having suffered in the conflagration under Nero, was repaired by Vespasian or Domitian his son.